10 steps to buying a home

 - three months' credit and store card statements (if applicable)

 - details of any other loans, your original loan agreement and the current balance of your loan(s)

-- if you are self-employed – your last three years’ certified accounts and your personal income tax assessments for the last three years
+- if you are self-employed – your last two years’ certified accounts and your personal income tax assessments for the last two years

 - details of the property you want to buy such as particulars from the estate agent/builder, or the address, purchase price and estate agent’s details